MANIKUMAR98/cis6930sp24-assignment0/README.md

 #### Assumptions
 1. **Assumption about Column Order:** The code assumes a specific order for the columns based on their x-coordinates.
 As I fetch the data using the co-ordinates of blocks.
 2. **Assumption about Grouping:** The code assumes that data with the same group number should be grouped together.
-3. **Assumption about Text Content:** The code checks for specific text ("NORMAN POLICE DEPARTMENT" and "Daily Incident Summary") to filter out unwanted data.
-Ensure that these keywords are present consistently in the expected places.